leyserkids/react-native-maps/docs/installation.md

 npx pod-install
 ```

-### Set the usage description property

-The app's `Info.plist` file must contain a `NSLocationWhenInUseUsageDescription` with a user-facing purpose string explaining clearly and completely why your app needs the location, otherwise Apple will reject your app submission.

 ### Enabling Google Maps

 If you want to enable Google Maps on iOS, obtain the Google API key and edit your `AppDelegate.m` as follows: